 Shadow Map Quality: Low

 Shadow Map Quality is more of a hit-or-miss setting.
 This can either give you a tremendous boost in performance or do nothing at all.
 Try setting it to low first and see if you get any performance gains.
-If there’s not an improvement in performance at low, you might as well increase it to high for better visuals instead.
+If there’s no improvement in performance at low levels, you might as well increase it to high for better visuals instead.

 Level Streaming Distance: According to GPU VRAM